konsnos/Simple-Logger/README.md

 ### Troubleshooting

-In case there is confusion due to multiple Logger classes available the following code will always select the Simple Logger
+In case there is confusion due to multiple Logger classes available, the following code will always select the Simple Logger

 ```
 using Logger = konsnos.SimpleLogger.Logger;
 ```

-or you can type the full namespace
+Or you can type the entire namespace

 ```
 konsnos.SimpleLogger.Logger _logger = new konsnos.SimpleLogger.Logger(LogLevel.Debug);